dominicm00/website/posts/visual-clarity-of-code.md

 This is (in my opinion) one reason why many find Lisp and APL difficult to use despite them being such powerful languages.
 In Lisp, everything has exactly one visual form, rendering visual processing of the code very difficult.
-APL's symbols make it easier to scan for operations, but because it's almost entirely non-textual and doesn't use other visual demarcations like whitespace, a massive amount of memorization is necessary.
+APL's symbols make it easier to scan for operations, but because it is almost entirely non-textual and doesn't use other visual demarcations like whitespace, a massive amount of memorization is necessary.